Winter Wildlife in Marin

 It’s exciting to see that years of dedicated riparian restoration projects and habitat restoration work has helped return wild Coho salmon populations to Lagunitas Creek in West Marin.
 These endangered salmon return to creeks to spawn from late November through February and can best be spotted one to three days after it rains.

 Samuel P. Taylor State Park has good viewing spots and is one of the few places in Marin County where wild salmon can be seen.
-There are weekly guided tours available too and you can find more information listed in our recent events post.
+There are weekly guided tours available too if you’re looking for a great group activity and a chance to learn more about this species conservation.

 Birds: Western Snowy Plover, Long-Billed Curlews, Hawks, Herons, Owls, and More!